 The clinical staff at Mosaic Life Care Radiology is comprised of registered technologists and Missouri board certified nurses who promote high standards in specialized patient care.
 Our expert technologists are certified by the American Registry of Radiologic Technologists, American Registry for Diagnostic Medical Sonography and Nuclear Medicine Technology Certification Boards.

-Mosaic Life Care offers a variety of advanced technologies to help doctors diagnose, treat and manage your medical condition.
+Mosaic Life Care offers a variety of advanced technologies to help our radiology specialists diagnose, treat and manage your medical condition.

 - Computed Tomography (CT) (CAT Scan)

 - Diagnostic X-ray